RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

    RedHat Quay, or other providers
  * via a cloud provider (e.g., Azure Container Registry, Google Container Registry, etc.).

-Once you have setup a repository, you will have:
+Once you have set up a private registry, you will identify the registry using:

  * a domain name,
  * an optional port,